esrasking/python/README.md

 Am reading Chapter 1 and am about to begin setup for first Hello World exercise.

-Trying to commit new code to my GitHub.

 20191129 Added the following Chapter 2 files to the repository:
   - hello_world2.py,
   - apostrophe.py,